apexfarm/ApexTriggerHandler/README.md

 ### Package ApexTriggerHandlerExt

 This package can be optionally installed to extend the features of the above one.
-It includes additional metadata in order to support trigger handler configurations.
-It will introduce one SOQL query to the custom metadata types, but only one.
+It includes additional metadata and introduce only one SOQL query to the custom metadata types.
 If your system already reaches some governor limit around SOQL queries, can consider deploy this one later. **Note**: The above package is required to be installed before this one.

 | Environment           | Installation Link                                                                                                                                         | Version |
 | --------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |